PrinceOfPuppers/smart-home-server/README.md

 # ABOUT
 The smart-home-server (hereto called "the server") is a device for collecting data and controlling IOT devices (hereto called "devices").
 The server runs a full web interface for easy control on mobile or desktop.

-The servers functionality is best understood through 2 categories, [Jobs and Macros](#jobs-and-macros) and [Datasources](#dataSources).
+The server's functionality is best understood through two categories, [Jobs and Macros](#jobs-and-macros) and [Datasources](#dataSources).

 ## Jobs and Macros
 Jobs are things the server can do, they include:
 - Transmitting RF signals (for controlling RF outlets and relays)
 - Sending HTTP requests
-- Updating remote LCD Dashboard formats (see lcds page)
+- Updating remote LCD Dashboard formats (see LCDs page)
 - Running Job Macros
 - Updating the server
 - And more

-Jobs can be organized into macros and setup to trigger in on RF signals, button presses on the servers case, or manually through the web page.
+Jobs can be organized into macros and setup to trigger in on RF signals, button presses on the server's case, or manually through the web page.

-Jobs and macros can also be run using a scheduler (ie turn off the lights at 11pm) or can be triggered on conditions (ie turn on the humidifier whenever relative humidity is below 35%).
+Jobs and macros can also be run using a scheduler (i.e. turn off the lights at 11pm) or can be triggered on conditions (i.e. turn on the humidifier whenever relative humidity is below 35%).
 See the [Schedule](#schedule) and [Trigger](#trigger) pages for more details.

-Macros can also include delays and other macros,
+Macros can also include delays and other macros.

 ### Example
 Here is an example of a simple nighttime macro:

 <img align="left" height="500" src="images/macro-example.png">
 <br clear="left"/>
 <br clear="left"/>

 This macro turns off all the lights, turns off a loud air filter in the bedroom, waits for 8h30min, prevents you from oversleeping by turning on the bedroom light, and then turns everything in the bedroom off after 30 more minutes.

 This macro could be hooked up to an RF button outside the bedroom to be run without having to open the web app (how I do it).

-The macros like bedroom on/off would be replaced with single RF switching jobs, ie) `press bedroom ch: 1 on`, for the example macros where used so they could be labeled.
+The macros like bedroom on/off would be replaced with single RF switching jobs, i.e.) `press bedroom ch: 1 on`, for the example macros where used so they could be labeled.

 ## Datasources
 The server collects data from `datasources` with a set polling period.
 The data can then be used to: